Skip to main content

 • Morning headaches

-• Restless sleep
+• Restless sleep and frequent awakenings

 • High blood pressure

-• Frequent nocturia
+• Frequent nocturia (waking up multiple times to urinate)

-• Waking with heart racing
+• Waking with a racing heart

-• Excessive daytime sleepiness
+• Excessive daytime sleepiness and difficulty concentrating

 Book Your Consultation